ccha23/RKHS/myst/background.md

 F \geq [[F]^*]^*,
 \end{align}

-and equality holds if $F$ is convex, in which case the convex conjugation is an involution.
+where equality holds if $F$ is convex, in which case the convex conjugation is an involution.

 +++